aghontpi/ad-silence/README.md

 > **Note:**
 > - The app will be muted only if the notification contains the keywords.
-> - Will unmutate the app if the notification does not contain the keywords.
+> - Will unmute the app if the notification does not contain the keywords.

 > **Editing:**
 > - click on "select apps" to view custom apps